Current Environment: Production

 Patients referred for other diagnoses

-5. Procedure reports related to the vascular condition: Include a copy of the operative/procedure note as part of your intake packet.
+• Procedure reports related to the vascular condition: Please fax, mail, or email in PDF format a copy of the operative/procedure note.

-Note: Our evaluation is based on the information provided outlined in the items above.
-The pathology review is a specific service that will be billed to your insurance, with applicable patient cost sharing obligations (e.g., copayments, deductibles, co-insurances) as required by your insurance plan.
-If you are interested in learning about any applicable financial assistance that may be available for the billable service, please contact our Patient Financial Services department at 617-355-3397.
+Note: The pathology review is a specific service that will be billed to your insurance, with applicable patient cost sharing obligations (e.g. copayments, deductibles, co-insurances) as required by your insurance plan.
+If you are interested in learning about any applicable financial assistance that may be available for the billable service, please contact our Patient Financial Services Department at 617-355-3397.

 Vascular Anomalies Center

-After the clinical information and questionnaire has been received, it will be reviewed by a clinician.
-Please note that cases are reviewed based on the determination of the clinical team that the information from the survey (or additional uploaded documents) requires a timelier discussion — provided that the survey and all relevant information requested in the survey has been uploaded.
-Recommendations from the conference will be conveyed by a letter approved by a VAC physician to the parent/guardian and/or patient and/or referring physician within three to four weeks following the review.
+Recommendations from the conference will be conveyed by a letter approved by a VAC physician to the parent/guardian (or the patient if they are over the age of 18) and/or referring physician within three to four weeks following the review.
 If the team determines that the recommendations require a timelier response, there will be a secure email or phone call placed to the parents/guardian and/or patient.

 During your visit